-Senior staff, led by the Town Clerk, provide policy options and analysis to Councillors in respect of decisions, the Councillors reflect on officer recommendations prior to taking key decisions.
-The staff manages the day-to-day business of the Council.
+Senior staff, led by the Town Clerk, provide policy options and analysis to Councillors in respect of decisions, the Councillors have regard to officer recommendations prior to taking key decisions.
+Council staff manage the day-to-day business of the Council.